landerwells/Rustify/README.md

 ---

 Rustify represents a blend of modern software development practices, a passion for music, and the unmatched speed and safety of Rust.
 As an open-source project, it continues to evolve, thanks to the vibrant community of Rustaceans and music enthusiasts alike.
-Join us in making Rustify the go-to audio player for desktop environments!